Bias-Variance Games: Tradeoff Between Bias and Variance

-\section{Tradeoff between Bias and Variance}
+\section{Tradeoff Between Bias and Variance}

+Thus far, we have argued that simple observations that hold in the one-player case fail to extend to the competitive setting, and that reducing bias or variance may actually be harmful (holding all else fixed).
+We now turn to our main analysis, which considers the {\em tradeoff} between bias and variance: if there is only one player, she is indifferent between the two sources of error as long as their sum (or rather, the sum of bias squared and variance) is fixed.
+In this section, we show that in a competitive setting players are no longer indifferent, and, furthermore, that there is a clear preference for error incurred by variance over error incurred by bias.

-In this section, we consider the tradeoff between bias and variance (i.e., $\mu^2+\sigma^2 = 1$) in two-player competition.
-Notice that the requirement $\mu^2+\sigma^2 = 1$ ensures the IR constraint always binds in one-player optimization setting, i.e., $u(X) = 1 - \mu^2 - \sigma^2 = 0$ for all $X$.
-We fix the random variable $Z$ to be normal, and show that for arbitrary realization $a_j$ from the opponent player $j$, reducing bias $\mu_i$ while increasing variance to $\sigma_i^2 = 1 - \mu_i^2$ is always beneficial for player $i$.
-Numerical calculations at the end of this section, which consider distributions other than normal and variations on players' utility functions, suggest that our insight for normal distribution is robust.
-First, however, we motivate the use of normal distributions.
+We proceed as follows.
+In \Cref{sec:main-analysis} we state our main result about the tradeoff between bias and variance in a two-player bias-variance game.
+We assume that $\mu^2+\sigma^2 = 1$, which ensures the individual rationality constraint is satisfied.\footnote{In fact, this assumption implies that the IR constraint binds in the one-player setting---that is, $u(X) = 1 - \mu^2 - \sigma^2 = 0$ for all $X$.
+This assumption is necessary for our analysis, but in \Cref{sec:numerical} we show numerically that it is not necessary for our main result to hold.} We fix the random variable $Z$ to be normal, and show that for arbitrary realizations $a_j$ of the opponent player $j$, reducing bias $\mu_i$ while increasing variance to $\sigma_i^2 = 1 - \mu_i^2$ is always strictly beneficial for player $i$.
+That is, the minimal-bias strategy is ex post dominant.
+This result implies that the profile in which both players choose their minimal-bias strategy is the unique Nash equilibrium of the game.
+We also argue that our result extends to more than two players and to asymmetric strategy classes.

+Next, in \Cref{sec:non-constant-tradeoff}, we show that our insight on the preference for lower bias persists also when the total error is not constant across available error distributions.
+In particular, we suppose that $\mu^2+\sigma^2=g(\mu^2)$ for some convex function $g$, and so there is some optimal distribution with minimal error.
+We show that, in the competitive setting, on the margin it is beneficial for players to choose a distribution with lower bias than this optimal distribution.

+We then turn to the various assumptions in the analysis---namely, the normality assumption and the form of the utility functions.
+In \Cref{sec:normal-motivation}, we motivate the focus on normal distributions by arguing formally that they are a natural distribution for error in machine learning contexts.
+Then, in \Cref{sec:numerical}, we consider distributions other than normal, as well as variations on the players' utility functions.
+We perform numerical analyses on these variations, and demonstrate that our insight on the preference for lower bias is robust.